 Out of curiosity we fitted the original pieces of the Glenlivet on the dummy tank that was still at George Buyse in Poelkapelle.
 Our expectations were not disappointed, everything fit perfectly!
 The pieces that we found are displayed in the way you see in the photo, at the Pond Farm.
 V.l.n.r.
 Johan Vanbeselaere, George Buyze, Dirk Vinck, Stijn P.

-In 2018 rare pieces have been found and these are 2 unditching beams that lay on top of the tanks.
+In 2018 rare pieces have been discovered and these are 2 unditching beams that lay on top of the tanks.
 They fastened these beams to the track plates when the tanks were stuck in the mud and then they could drag that beam over that tank to pull out their own.
 These 2 bars below have a 100j on the field at the Pondfarm without anyone had an idea of this could be from tank!
 You can see the photos of all the finds HERE.